 In October 2017, Green posed for an interview with GQ magazine, beaming widely to the camera with his pearly white teeth.

 So, why was he on this list?

-However, Green was apparently bad at wearing his retainers which were probably the reason why during his pre-draft interview in 2012, his lower teeth seem to be needing more orthodontic work.
+However, Green was apparently bad at wearing his retainers.
+Thus, this probably explains why during his pre-draft interview in 2012, his lower teeth seem to be needing more orthodontic work.
 In 2016, he underwent another round of orthodontic treatment – this time with clear aligners.

-But, aside from his misaligned teeth, Green has yellowing teeth from time to time that might need professional teeth whitening treatment.
+But aside from his misaligned teeth, Green has yellowing teeth from time to time.
+That said, he may need professional teeth whitening treatment.

-James Edward Harden, Jr. has built his reputation as one of the top players in the NBA.
+James Edward Harden, Jr. is one of the top players in the NBA.
 With an impressive 29.5 points-per-game in the first two weeks of the present season, Harden is undoubtedly trying to be the “best player on the court every single night, no matter who’s on the court.”

 From the time when he was drafted by the Oklahoma City Thunder as the third overall pick in the NBA draft of 2009, Harden has played in 626 regular season games, five All-Star games, and 88 playoffs.
 He has an average of 22.3 points-per-game on the regular season.

 Harden has represented the United States at the 2012 London Olympics and the 2014 FIBA Basketball World Cup.

 Aside from his skills, the Houston Rockets shooting guard is known on and off the NBA court for his beard which he started growing in 2009.
 The media has utilized his trademark beard to identify him – from “The Bearded One,” “Beard God,” and “The Beard.”